 They’ve grown up in a world where feedback is everywhere, and it’s instantaneous.
 From an early age, they’ve been able to instantly like, share and comment on everything from their friends Facebook posts to their hotel reviews on Tripadvisor and their videos on YouTube.

-It’s not a major leap then to get their feedback on the things that matter most in their experience as students whether it’s their accomodation, their course, tutors or even the health and fitness facilities on campus.
+It’s not a major leap then to get their feedback on the things that matter most in their experience as students whether it’s their accommodation, their course, tutors or even the health and fitness facilities on campus.

 Gathering feedback is the easy part, but designing a feedback system that allows you to really understand the complete experience requires careful planning to ensure you’re covering every touchpoint.